 Grow big pecs with compound exercises

 A surefire way to enlarge your pecs is to do compound exercises such as the bench press or push-ups.
 (Here's how to do bench press and how to do push-ups).
-Compound exercises work a range of muscles at the same time allowing you to build strength and muscle mass quicker.
+Compound exercises work a range of muscles while allowing you to build strength and muscle mass quicker.

-There are many variations and it's recommended not to do only that standard flat bench barbell bench press all the time; mixing up your workout routine with narrow grip and incline press presses will help stimulate your muscles more which leads to quicker muscle growth.
+There are many variations, and it's recommended not to do only that standard flat bench barbell bench press all the time; mixing up your workout routine with a narrow grip and incline press presses will help stimulate your muscles more, which leads to quicker muscle growth.
 Try this bench press trick for even more stimulation.